Skip to content

 There was a lot more on that slide, but we had a thing which was we would not go for lunch until we were the top two from an activity perspective in Hubspot in Dublin.

-And that was kind of one of the metrics that we use to ensure that we were doing the work, the appropriate level of prospecting, to ensure that we were staying ahead.
+And that was kind of one of the metrics that we used to ensure that we were doing the work, the appropriate level of prospecting, to ensure that we were staying ahead.
 Assuming you put in the input, the output will come at the end.

 The connect call